Traditional 6 day/week Ashtanga Yoga Instruction

 • Led Primary Series

-As per tradition, Led Primary Series classes will continue Friday mornings.
-Start time is 7am.
+As per tradition, Led Primary Series classes are held with traditional Sanskrit counting on Friday mornings.
+Start time 7am.
 Estimated 90 minutes.

 This class is for students who are already familiar with the series.
-Its a great opportunity to refine cadence and enjoy community!
+This is ~not~ a beginner’s class.
+It is a great opportunity to refine cadence and enjoy community!

 Fridays 7-8:30am.